 The boundaries of the District are coextensive with the boundaries of Pecos County, Texas.
-Aquifers underlying Pecos County are the Edwards-Trinity, the Pecos Valley Aquifer, the Dockum, the Capitan Reef Complex, and the Rustler.
+Aquifers and other recognized groundwater formations underlying Pecos County include the Capitan Reef, Dockum, Edwards-Trinity, Pecos Valley, Rustler, and San Andres.

 The District is governed by a board of eleven directors elected as follows: